alejandrocora/BetterCallMeNow/README.md

 ### Disclaimer

 This program is meant to be used with non-malicious intent, with the consent of the phone numbers owners/users.

+The URL file should be obtained/made by the user.